agendav/agendav/doc/source/admin/installation.rst

 AgenDAV tables are created by running the provided ``agendavcli`` script.

 Before being able to run it, you will have to configure at least your database connection details.
-Follow the steps on :ref:`dbconfig`.
+Have a look at the :confval:`db` parameter.

 After configuring your database connection, just run the script like this::